e-sensing/sitsbook/docs-local/08-machinelearning.md

 Machine learning classification is a type of supervised learning in which an algorithm is trained to predict which  class an input data point belongs to.
 The goal of machine learning models is to approximate a function $y = f(x)$ that maps an input $x$ to a class $y$.
 A model defines a mapping $y = f(x;\theta)$ and learns the value of the parameters $\theta$ that result in the best function approximation [@Goodfellow2016].
 The difference between the different algorithms is their approach to building the mapping that classifies the input data.
 In `sits`, machine learning is used to classify individual time series using the `time-first` approach.
 The package includes two kinds of methods for time series classification:

-1. Machine learning algorithms that do not explicitly consider the temporal structure of the time series.
+- Machine learning algorithms that do not explicitly consider the temporal structure of the time series.
 They treat time series as a vector in a high-dimensional feature space, taking each time series instance as independent from the others.
 They include random forest (`sits_rfor()`), support vector machine (`sits_svm()`), extreme gradient boosting (`sits_xgboost()`), and multilayer perceptron (`sits_mlp()`).

-2. Deep learning methods where temporal relations between observed values in a time series are taken into account.
+- Deep learning methods where temporal relations between observed values in a time series are taken into account.
 These models are specifically designed for time series.
 The temporal order of values in a time series is relevant for the classification model.
 From this class of models, `sits` supports 1D convolution neural networks  (`sits_tempcnn()`) and temporal attention-based encoders (`sits_tae()` and `sits_lighttae()`).

 Based on experience with `sits`, random forest, extreme gradient boosting, and temporal deep learning models outperform SVM and multilayer perceptron models.
 The reason is that some dates provide more information than others in the temporal behavior of land classes.
 For instance, when monitoring deforestation, dates corresponding to forest removal actions are more informative than earlier or later dates.
 Similarly, a few dates may capture a large portion of the variation in crop mapping.
 Therefore, classification methods that consider the temporal order of samples are more likely to capture the seasonal behavior of image time series.
 Random forest and extreme gradient boosting methods that use individual measures as nodes in decision trees can also capture specific events such as deforestation.

 The following examples show how to train machine learning methods and apply them to classify a single time series.
 We use the set `samples_matogrosso_mod13q1`, containing time series samples from the Brazilian Mato Grosso state obtained from the MODIS MOD13Q1 product.
-It has 1,892 samples and nine classes (Cerrado, Forest, Pasture, Soy_Corn, Soy_Cotton, Soy_Fallow, Soy_Millet).
+It has 1,892 samples and nine classes (`Cerrado`, `Forest`, `Pasture`, `Soy_Corn`, `Soy_Cotton`, `Soy_Fallow`, `Soy_Millet`).
 Each time series covers 12 months (23 data points) with six bands (NDVI, EVI, BLUE, RED, NIR, MIR).
 The samples are arranged along an agricultural year, starting in September and ending in August.
 The dataset was used in the paper "Big Earth observation time series analysis for monitoring Brazilian agriculture" [@Picoli2018], being available in the R package `sitsdata`.

 ## Common interface to machine learning and deep learning models{-}